istorch/movies/README.md

 # movies

-My name is Isaac Storch, and this is my github repository for a little data science side project that I am working on.
+My name is Isaac Storch, and this is my github repository for a data science side project that I am working on.

 The ultimate goal is to be able to use machine learning algorithms to predict the scores that critics will assign to a new movie.